MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 Enabling WAF improves the security of your website and Microsoft recommends enabling WAF.
 More information: [Enable Web Application Firewall for a website](../security/configure-web-application-firewall.md)

-Select **View details** to see the review anonymous access setting for each website.
+Select **View details** to see the review the Web Application Firewall setting for each website.

 ### External authentication enabled

 **External authentication enabled** shows the number of websites where there is at least one authentication provider enabled which isn't Azure Active Directory allowing access to Dataverse data.
 More information: [Authentication providers](../security/authentication/index.md).

-Select **View details** to see the review anonymous access setting for each website.
+Select **View details** to see the review the external authentication configuration for each website.

 ### Site security health